microsoftgraph/microsoft-graph-docs-contrib/concepts/pronouns-configure-pronouns-availability.md

 ms.custom: scenarios:getting-started
 ---

-# Manage pronouns settings for an organization using the Microsoft Graph API (preview)
+# Manage pronouns settings for an organization using the Microsoft Graph API

 Using the Microsoft Graph API, you can enable, disable, or get settings that manage pronouns in an organization, such as controlling the display within the organization of any pronouns users might have set up for themselves.